-Each SMART goal should make clear:

-- 1. what evidence was or will be examined. - 2. what level of performance is targeted. - 3. strategies used to help students to reach learning targets. - 4. what assessment(s)/indicator(s) will be used to measure the targeted level of performance. - 5. what proportion of students is projected to achieve the targeted performance level

-SMART goals can also address student subgroups, such as high or low-performing students or ELL students.
+Each teacher will write TWO SMART goals.
+Each SMART goal should make clear (1) what evidence was or will be examined, (2) what level of performance is targeted, (3) what assessment/indicator will be used to measure the targeted level of performance, and (4) what proportion of students is projected to achieve the targeted performance level.
+SMART goals can also address student subgroups, such as high or low-performing students or EL students.
 It is through the Phase I examination of student data that teachers will determine what level of performance to target for which students.

-Teachers will submit their SMART goal to their evaluator for review and approval.
+Teachers will submit their SMART goal(s) to their evaluator for review and approval.
 The review and approval process of the SMART goal will take place during the Goal-Setting conference, on or before October 15.
 Evaluators will review and approve the SMART goals based on the following criteria, to ensure they are as fair, reliable, valid, and useful to the greatest possible extent:

-- Priority of Content-: SMART goal is deeply relevant to teacher's assignment and addresses the most important purposes of that assignment. - Rigor of SMART goal: SMART goal is attainable, but ambitious, and represents at least one year's student growth (or appropriate growth for a shorter interval of instruction). - Analysis of Student Outcome Data: SMART goal provides specific, measurable evidence of student outcome data through analysis by the teacher and demonstrates knowledge about students' growth and development.
+- Priority of Content-: SMART goal is deeply relevant to teacher's assignment and address the most important purposes of that assignment - Rigor of SMART goal: SMART goal is attainable, but ambitious, and represents at least one year's student growth (or appropriate growth for a shorter interval of instruction). - Analysis of Student Outcome Data: SMART goal provides specific, measurable evidence of student outcome data through analysis by the teacher and demonstrates knowledge about students' growth and development.